 The club was, and is, motivated and guided by the international charge, “Service above self.
 He profits most who serves best.”

-Below are documents and records from 1931 to 1939, the first decade of the new club’s existence.
+Below are samples of documents and records from 1930 to 1939.

 Club Leadership